AdilZia/Pacman-Classifier/README.md

 # Pacman-Classifier
 ## Bringing Pacman to life using Machine learning and a Naive Bayes Classification algorithm.
+- See the file "classifierAgent.py" for my code.
+- This file is my solution to one of my masters degree machine learning courseworks, for which I recieved a grade of 89%.

 ### The training dataset:
 This is a dataset which has recorded 38,696 previous "good moves" called moves2.txt.